LewB/Surveyor/README.md

 run by survey users.
 Each survey creates its own SQLite3 database in the '/data' directory under the http server root.
-The survey user then navigates to the 'index.html' file in the http server's root directory and then simply enters the survey code (which is the name of the database).
+The survey user then navigates to the 'index.html' file in the http server's root directory and then simply enters the survey code (which is also the name of the database).
 The survey will appear in the same page and the responses to the survey are stored in the database with the name ('TITLE') of the item and a time stamp and the value of the item.
 Current item type choices are: